Dmitrovskaya (Moscow Metro)

 Dmitrovskaya (Дмитровская) is a station of the Serpukhovsko-Timiryazevskaya Line of the Moscow Metro.

 It was opened in 1991, and is named for the highway leading to the town of Dmitrov.

-The station is a pylon-trivault.
+Description

+The station was designed by Rimidalv Pogrebny and Vladimir Filippov (architect) in a pylon-trivault style.
+The white pylons are coated with red marble, while the side walls are decorated with its pink variety and plinth with brown.
+The floor is layered out with pink-grey granite and red marble.
+The back wall, as well as the arch above the escalator, feature metal bas-reliefies dedicated to the 1941 Battle of Moscow, both sculpted by Fyodor Fiveysky.

-The station has a connection to the Dmitrovskaya railway station which serves the Rizhsky suburban railway line and Line D2 of Moscow Central Diameters.
+The station has one entrance, accessible from both sides of the Butyrskaya street.
+It is adjacent to the Dmitrovskaya railway station which serves the Rizhsky suburban railway line and Line D2 of Moscow Central Diameters.